Sorrento – What to do

 Villa Comunale

-After walking around Piazzo Tasso and the shops we found a nice public garden filled with beautiful flowers and several benches.
-It is set up on a cliff so you get spectacular views of the sea.
+After walking around Piazza Tasso and the shops, we found a lovely public garden filled with beautiful flowers and several benches.
+It is situated on a cliff, offering spectacular views of the sea.
 The entire bay of Naples spreads in front of you with Mount Vesuvius in the background as well as Capri and other islands.
-As we were looking out over the azure waters on the day we visited there was a busker playing old romantic songs on his piano accordion.
-With the sun shining and the beautiful scenery, it really set the scene.
+As we gazed out over the azure waters on the day we visited, a busker played old romantic songs on his piano accordion.
+With the sun shining and the beautiful scenery, it set the scene.
 We sat for ages drinking in the views and listening to music.
 It was so romantic!
 I especially loved the old Dean Martin song “That’s Amore”.
-Even now when I hear that song I get transported back to that beautiful day.
+Even now, when I hear that song, I get transported back to that beautiful day.

 Sorrento Marina